MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOAppInfo.md

 ```
 Get-SPOAppInfo -Name " " | Sort Name
 ```
-Example 3 returns the installed application that have a space in the name and sorts the in ascending order.
+Example 3 returns all the installed applications that have a space in the name and sorts them in ascending order.

 ## PARAMETERS